 The Night When Everything Changed

 Afterwards, Peter Trevorrow would wonder why he hadn’t been more unsettled by the strange and, in retrospect, rather disturbing events that were to occur that evening, but the only ominous thing about the morning had been the sound of heavy rain lashing against the bedroom window.
-Parting the curtains a crack so as not to wake Catherine, he peered out at the farm cowering beneath swollen, black clouds.
+Parting the curtains a crack, so as not to wake Catherine, he peered out at the farm cowering beneath swollen, black clouds.

 As it turned out, he didn’t mind working at the pub.
 It was a quiet sort of place, there was rarely any trouble, and every now and then a band would be booked to play which made the evening more interesting.
-There was no band playing that night though, in fact there wasn’t really much of anything going on, the rain had taken care of that.
+There was no band playing that night though.
+In fact, there wasn’t really much of anything going on, the rain had taken care of that.
 Peter couldn’t blame his customers for staying at home; if it hadn’t been for work, he wouldn’t have gone out either.

-By nine thirty the bar was empty, and Peter was alone in the pub.
-Well, alone if you didn’t count the man in the hooded sweatshirt.
-Which was odd in itself.
+By nine-thirty the bar was empty, and Peter was alone.
+Well, alone if you didn’t count the man in the hooded sweatshirt, and his presence was odd in itself.
 Peter couldn’t recall him coming in, and with so few customers tonight he was fairly sure he would have noticed.
-And, now he came to think of it, the corner of the room he was occupying wasn’t usually in shadow either, perhaps a bulb had blown.
-Still, the firelight from the hearth did make it look rather inviting, perhaps that was why the stranger had chosen to sit there.
+And, now he came to think of it, the corner of the room he was occupying wasn’t usually in shadow either, a bulb must have blown.
+Still, the firelight from the hearth did make it look rather inviting.
+Perhaps that was why the stranger had chosen to sit there.